juliachristensen/PS239T_Fall2019/02_unix-bash-git/02_filedir.md

 > *   Identify the actual command, flags, and filenames in a command-line call.
 > *   Demonstrate the use of tab completion, and explain its advantages.

+### 0.

+The part of the operating system responsible for managing files and directories is called the **file system**.
+It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.

+Several commands are frequently used to create, inspect, rename, and delete files and directories.

 ### 1. File System Organization